gotzmann/llama.go/README.md

 go vendor
 ```

-And now we are ready to build the binary from the source code:
+Now we are ready to build the binary from the source code:

 ```shell
 go build -o llama-go-v1.exe -ldflags "-s -w" main.go